QuantEcon/lecture-source-py/source/rst/chang_credible.rst

-* Here it is to be understood that :math:`\hat h_t` is the action that the government policy instructs the government to take, while :math:`h_t` possibly not equal to :math:`\hat h_t` is some other action that the government is free to take at time :math:`t`
+* Here it is to be understood that :math:`\hat h_t` is the action that the government policy instructs the government to take, while :math:`h_t` possibly not equal to :math:`\hat h_t` is some other action that the government is free to take at time :math:`t`.

 The plan is *credible* if it is in the time :math:`t` government’s interest to execute it.